 Quick Summary of How to Start a Blog in 6 Easy Steps

-To sum things up, when you’re learning to start a blog, you need to:
+To sum things up, you need to:

 - Pick your blog’s name and niche